ben-jamming-reilly/OffCampus/README.md

 # RateMyLandLord

-A simple web app to rate your landlord and to find housing
+A simple web app to for college students to find cheap affordable off-campus housing.
+RML is inspired by RateMyProfessor in the sense of commuity review.
+Post houses you've lived in and look other peoples experiences at that house and then get connected to a landlord.

 ## To Configure